 Additionally, many kids vitamins contain fillers and binders, such as magnesium stearate, magnesium oxide, and soy lecithin.
 Moreover, many brands on the market add sugar and harmful dyes to their pediatric vitamins to increase their appeal to children.
 Overall, many of today’s children’s multivitamins are little more than fun treats with limited health benefits.

 What to Look for in a Children’s Multivitamin

 A good quality kid's multivitamin will contain a variety of vitamins, including vitamins A, D, E, K, and C. The minerals present should support bone and tooth health, as well as overall development.
 Look out for the entire B family of vitamins and folic acid in methylated forms for better absorption rates and utilization.* Natural botanical extracts, like elderberry, are also essential for immune system support.*

-Additionally, fiber and a good probiotic are necessary for the support of a healthy GI tract.
-While this helps to maintain regularity, fiber may support healthy insulin sensitivity and cause the body to absorb less fat.
+Additionally, fiber and a good probiotic are necessary for the support of a healthy GI tract.* While this helps to maintain regularity, fiber may support healthy insulin sensitivity and help control body fat.*

 Fiber and Curcumin

 The gut-brain axis relies on a healthy GI tract, which is achieved through the absorption of the proper amounts of fiber on a daily basis.* Neurotransmitters produced in a wholesome digestive environment play a role in impacting brain health.
 For this reason, it is important to ensure that children have enough fiber in their diet.